Drains and sewers

-If your drain is blocked you will usually know because your waste will stop going away when you flush the toilet, or gullies outside will overflow.
+A drain is normally a pipe which carries away liquid waste from a single building.
+The maintenance and repair of private drains are the responsibility of the householder or landowner.
+If your drain is blocked, you will usually know because your waste won't go away when you flush the toilet, or the gullies outside will overflow.
 There will also probably be an odour.

 A sewer is normally a large pipe, usually underground, that is used for carrying waste water and human waste away from more than one property.
 Blockages or damage to private and public sewers should be reported to Anglian Water.

 Overflows from drains, a cesspool or septic tank which cause a statutory nuisance can be investigated by us.
 To report a problem, please email us email@example.com